What Are The Best HR Books of 2021?

 By Erica Keswin

 In an age when technology often isolates us, it’s more important than ever to foster strong human connections at work.
-This important book teaches you how to create a more human workplace, with inspiring real-life examples.
-Learn how to honor and strengthen workplace relationships in ways that will help your organization and everyone in it to flourish.
-A Wall Street Journal best seller.
+A Wall Street Journal bestseller, this important book teaches you how to create a more human workplace, with inspiring real-life examples.
+Learn how to honor and strengthen workplace relationships in ways that will help your organization and everyone in it flourish.

 By Christopher Mulligan and Craig Taylor

 How can you attract and keep great people when competition is fierce?
 What will inspire your employees?
 Are you doing enough to adapt to the changing workforce?
 In this book, you’ll find research-based answers and proven, practical strategies for launching a plan to energize your workforce and help keep your most valued people committed to your organization.
 And it’s not just talk: you’ll see case studies that show how this approach has helped real-world companies succeed.

 9. Culture Decks Decoded: Transform Your Culture into a Visible, Conscious, and Tangible Asset

 What do some of the most successful companies around know about culture that you don’t?
 This book analyzes the acclaimed culture decks of Netflix, LinkedIn, Etsy, and other firms to show you how to build a culture that helps your organization and your employees achieve their potential.

 10. Performance Management for Dummies